 - The process is repeated from the beginning.

-Stay tuned with BYJU’S to learn more about working of electric bell, magnetic field and much more.
+Stay tuned with BYJU’S to learn more about working of an electric bell, magnetic field and much more.